martrewes/AdventOfCode2020/Readme.md

 ---
 # Complete

-I endewd up completing this in my own time as well as completing tasks in picoCTF, hence the lack of write-ups.
+I ended up completing this in my own time as well as completing tasks in picoCTF, hence the lack of write-ups.
 Below is the certificate as *proof*:

 ![img](THM-Cert.png)